kroman0/products/quintagroup.themetemplate/tags/0.11/quintagroup/themetemplate/README.txt

 Theme extending with other resources can be done with *paster addcontent* local ZopeSkel command (extended in this product).

-With this theme template you can, fist of all, create initial theme package skeleton, i.e. create plone3 theme python package with nested namespace (this is different from deafult plone3_theme template in Zopeskel)

-After that you can extend theme package by the following elements:

 Creating theme package
 ======================